 Astrology has not been considered a scientific discipline for hundreds of years.
 Its central idea has been dismissed as unfounded and at odds with our current scientific understanding of the universe.
-However, science is openminded and recognizes that there may be forces we have yet to discover.
-If there is any truth to the claims that astrology makes, scientists want to know as much as everyone else.
+However, science is openminded and recognizes that from detailed information they were given about a number of participants.
+Then a different same information along with set of astrologers received the three of the profiles.
+Their task was to choose which of the three

-Astrology itself may not be scientific, but the claims astrology makes can be tested scientifically.
+Astrology itself may not be scientific. but the claims astrology makes can be tested scientifically.
 Some astrologers have argued that we do not have the technology to measure the subtle effects to see how it works.
 However, we do not need to know how it works to ask the simple question, "Does it work?"
 And this question can be answered scientifically.